Scalable and Efficient Continual Learning from Demonstration via a Hypernetwork-generated Stable Dynamics Model: Experimental Setup

-\textbf{Stability Metrics:} We assess the stability (convergence) of the trajectories predicted by our models in two ways.
-Firstly, we initialize a model at a starting position that is different from the demonstration and then measure the distance between the final point of the predicted trajectory and the goal (final point of the demonstration).
-For stable trajectories, this $\Delta$ \emph{goal-position} will be small.
-Secondly, we assess whether the trajectories predicted by the model move away from the goal.
-For this, we make the models predict trajectories of steps greater than those seen in the demonstrations (e.g. demonstrations are of 1000 steps, the model makes predictions for 1100 or 1200 steps).
-The ideal model's predicted trajectory in this case should terminate close to the goal irrespective of the number of extra steps.
+We also empirically assess stability in two ways.
+First, we initialize a model at a starting point that is different from the demonstration and measure $\Delta_\text{EP}$, the distance between the \emph{end points} of the predicted and demonstrated trajectories.
+For stable trajectories, $\Delta_\text{EP}$ should be small.
+Second, we roll out trajectories with lengths greater than the demonstration and measure $\Delta_\text{EP+}$, the distance between the final point of the longer predicted trajectory and that of the shorter demonstration.
+Ideally, a predicted trajectory should always terminate close to the goal irrespective of the rollout length, and $\Delta_\text{EP+}$ should have a low value.
+Details of our stability metrics and quantitative results of our empirical stability tests are reported in \mysection{sec:stability}.